 Registration is $495 for professionals and $225 for government employees and students.
 Click here to register online for the 4th International PEEK Meeting.

 Based on feedback from last year's meeting the organizers have elected not to reserve a meeting block because of the numerous hotels on Dupont Circle, near the conference venue.

-The 3rd International PEEK Meeting was convened from April 27 to 28, 2017 in Washington, DC, USA at the Cosmos Club.
-The conference was hosted by the Implant Research Center of Drexel University in collaboration with Exponent, Inc., with support provided by Invibio Biomaterial Solutions.
+The 4th International PEEK Meeting will be convened from April 25 to 26, 2019 in Washington, DC, USA at the Cosmos Club.
+The conference will be hosted by the Implant Research Center of Drexel University in collaboration with Exponent, Inc., with support provided by Invibio Biomaterial Solutions™.

-Although all scientific studies, clinical applications and innovations related to the broad family of medical grade PAEKs were welcome at this conference the majority of submissions were related to implantable PEEK and its composites.
+Although all scientific studies, clinical applications and innovations related to the broad family of medical grade PAEKs are welcomed at this conference the majority of submissions are expected to be related to implantable PEEK and its composites.

 Katherine Kavlock, Ph.D., US FDA CDRH (Center for Devices and Radiological Health)